Eddcapone/CSV-Translation-Duplicate-Checker-Webapp/README.md

 - **Case Sensitivity**:
   - A "Case Sensitive" checkbox lets you control whether matches and duplicates should respect the case of characters.
 - **Real-Time Matching**:
-  - **Found Words**: Strings from the input list that already exist in the CSV.
+  - **Found Conflicts**: Strings from the input list that already exist in the CSV.
   - **Not Found Words**: Strings from the input list that are not in the CSV.
   - **Duplicates**: Strings in the CSV that are duplicated.
 - **Customizable Results**: